suryabhagavanchakkapalli/Program-on-Goroutines/readme.md

 # Train Ticket Booking System

-This code is written for the blog i have we=ritten in medium. here is the link for the blog.
+This code is written for the blog i have written in medium. here is the link for the blog.
 [Blog Link](https://medium.com/@suryabhagavanchakkapalli/simulating-train-ticket-booking-with-goroutines-in-go-6897c9d5dd72)